SWEN301-Group-Project/Group-Project/README.md

 3. run: `grunt` if you have installed grunt command line or `./node_modules/.bin/grunt` if you have isntall grunt locally
 5. run: `node app.js`

+## Testing

+Tests are found in the 'test' folder.
+To run the tests, run 'npm test'

 ## Bugs and Issues

 Have a bug or an issue?
 [Open a new issue](https://github.com/SWEN301-Group-Project/Group-Project/issues) here on GitHub